stranda/holoSim/README.md

 	The script writes files line by line, so 'wc -l Ash_1.out' will give you an idea of how many successful runs you've done (header row gets counted too, so subtract one for the # of replicates)
 	This script also saves an R data object for each replicate (Ash_<node>-<replicate>.Rda) that contains the gtypes object for the simulation (genotypes, strataG format) and the parameters used in the replicate
 	‘Rsource’ and ‘SIMS’ objects point to folders where the scripts are and where you want the simulation files to be written, respectively.
-	<b>Change those before running anything!</b>
+	Change those before running anything!!!!

 <i>colrate.R</i>

 	10 different options for colonization rate, all are calculated in holoSim-Ash.R

 <i>empty_or_sampled.R</i>

 	has vectors for empty cells (Atlantic ocean, outside of Fraxinus range, etc.), grid cell IDs for sampled populations, sample sizes for each sampled population

 <i>holoStats.R</i>

 	function to calculate stats from the simulation output -- strataG object should work with observed Fraxinus data too
 	Calculates: segregating sites per pop, private segregating sites per pop & total, observed heterozygosity per pop & total, pairwise Fst, total Fst

 	Also contains a function to mask simulated data to match the pattern of missing data for Fraxinus.
 This depends on a ‘data mask’ .csv file that has TRUE/FALSE where the observed data is missing/present, respectively.

 <i>runFSC.R</i>